YuAo/TDWatchInterfaceMenu/README.md

 ```
 However, these methods require the `WKInterfaceController` object to be the one handles the menu action.
 You can not specify the target of the action.

-`TDWatchInterfaceMenu` provides a way to add menu item with a block as the action handler.
+`TDWatchInterfaceMenu` provides a way to add a menu item with a block as the action handler.
+More importantly, it decouples the menu item from the implementation of interface controller, makes it easier to reuse the menu item or, more commonly, the interface controller.

+##Contributing

+If you find a bug and know exactly how to fix it, please open a pull request.

+If you can't make the change yourself, please open an issue after making sure that one isn't already logged.

+##License

+The MIT license